Paul Messina's Bio

 Multi Instrumentalist (Flutes, Saxophones, Keyboards, Synth Sequencing), Composer, Arranger and Producer

 After nearly 40 years as a Flautist, Paul began playing the saxophone as his main instrument in 2005.
-His latest release is a collaboration with Bassist Mark R. Harris "The Bigger Picture, released in June 2019.
-His has released two albums as a solo artist (Musical Bridges 2014 and Gratitude 2018).
-Gary M. Vandy co-produced and mixed/mastered the albums.
+His has released nine studio albums (8 in the past 9 years including two collaboration albums with Bassist Mark R. Harris (The Bigger Picture – 2019 and Return to Sanity – 2021), two albums with his jazz group Flashpoint (Cool Heat - 2001 and Backstreet – 2020). and five solo albums (Musical Bridges - 2014, Gratitude – 2018, Nightwalk – 2020, Blue Fire – 2021, and Althea - Gary M. Vandy co-produced and mixed all the albums.

 Early Years & Education